 Inspectors identified the strengths of GEMS Wellington Primary School as:

 The inspection ratings for Leadership and management remained unchanged at Very Good in terms of the effectiveness of the Senior team, their evaluation of the school's strengths and weaknesses and improvement planning, and Governance.
 The relationships between the school, parents and the local community, together with the management, staffing, facilities and resources of the school, were both rated Outstanding.
-The former Principal and the Head of School were singled out for their positive roles.

 What do parents say?